Dignitas (non-profit organisation): Cremation urns found in Lake Zurich

-lake.
-However, it was never established whether Dignitas had anything to do with it and no charges were taken.
-In Switzerland, it is not against the law to scatter cremation ashes out into nature.
+In a 2010 interview with The Atlantic magazine, Minelli admitted to depositing cremation urns containing the ashes of Dignitas members at Lake Zurich.
+In Switzerland, it is not against the law to scatter cremation ashes into nature.

 Dignitas in media

+A November 2000 article in the German newspaper Der Spiegel on one of the clinic's patients brought public attention to the clinic, which had been little known at that point.

 In 2008, the documentary film Right to Die? was broadcast on Sky Real Lives (rebroadcast on PBS Frontline in March 2010 as The Suicide Tourist).
 It includes the story of Craig Ewert, a 59-year-old retired university professor who suffered from a motor neurone disease.
 Ewert traveled to Switzerland, where he was assisted by the Dignitas NGO.
-The documentary shows him passing away with Mary, his wife of 37 years, at his side.
-It was shown on the Swiss television network SF1 and is available as a web movie on the Dignitas website.
+The documentary shows him dying with Mary, his wife of 37 years, at his side.
+It was shown on the Swiss television network SF 1.

 The BBC produced a film titled A Short Stay in Switzerland, telling the story of Dr Anne Turner, who made the journey to the Dignitas assisted suicide facility.
 On 24 January 2006, the day before her 67th birthday, she ended her life.
 The film was shown on BBC1 on 25 January 2009.

 Maestro Sir Edward Downes, conductor of the BBC Philharmonic and the Royal Opera, who struggled as his hearing and sight failed (but was not terminally ill), died with his wife, who had terminal cancer, at an assisted suicide facility in Switzerland in July 2009.
 He was 85 and she was 74.

 Theorist and translator Michèle Causse chose to die on her birthday, 29 July 2010, in association with Dignitas.